-All HELCOM countries have been involved in aerial surveillance monitoring during the assessment period, during which a slight downward trend in the total number of flight hours can be detected (Result figure 3).
+All HELCOM countries have been involved in aerial surveillance monitoring during the assessment period, during which a slight downward trend in the total number of flight hours can be detected (Results figure 3).

 Results figure 3.
-Total number of flight hours in the aerial survey per country between 2011-2015.
-Note that the number of flight hours for Sweden (dashed green line) and the total number of flight hours (dotted black line), are indicated on the secondary vertical axis.
+Total number of flight hours in the aerial survey per country between 2011-2016.
+Note that the number of flight hours for Sweden (dashed grey line) and the total number of flight hours (dotted black line), are indicated on the secondary vertical axis.
+No data are currently available from Russia.

-The total number of aerial surveillance flight hours during the year 2015 varied between countries (Results figure 4).
+The total number of aerial surveillance flight hours during the year 2016 varied between countries (Results figure 4).

 Results figure 4.
-Number of flight hours per country in daylight and darkness during the year 2015.
+Number of flight hours per country in daylight and darkness during the year 2016.